(30) Article

 "Whoever changes his religion, kill him (under the Islamic court)."

-This hadith clarifies the fact that turning away from faith is not only a personal crime but also a danger to the collective faith of the Ummah.
+This hadith clarifies the fact that turning away from faith is not only a personal crime but also a threat to the collective faith of the Ummah.

-However, this order applies only in a country where a complete Islamic system of government is established, courts exist according to the principles of Sharia Muhammadi, and decisions are made under the supervision of the Qazi or the ruler of the time.
+However, this order applies only in a country where a complete Islamic system of government is established, courts exist according to the principles of Sharia, and decisions are made under the supervision of the Qazi or the ruler of the time.

-This order does not give any individual or group the authority to implement it on their own, but it is the responsibility of the Islamic government to investigate the matter of the apostate, present arguments before him, give him time to repent, and if he persists in stubbornness and animosity, then issue a decision according to Sharia law.
+This order does not give any individual or group the authority to implement it on their own, but it is the responsibility of the Islamic government to investigate the matter of the apostate, present evidence before him, give him time to repent, and if he persists in stubbornness and animosity, then issue a verdict according to Sharia law.

-In Islam, this punishment is not given merely for changing one's belief but for collective sedition, rebellion against the religion, and harming the system of faith of the Ummah.
+In Islam, this punishment is not given merely for changing beliefs but for collective sedition, rebellion against religion, and harming the system of faith of the Ummah.

 Those who turn away from faith have always been unsuccessful and disgraced.